jomorlier/OptimizationCourse/README.md

 MAE Matlab Julia

-This webpage is for SUPAERO's MAE Student.
+This webpage is for SUPAERO's MAE Students.

 *******************